GOOD DEEDS TRAIL

 CLEAN UP YOUR NEIGHBORHOOD

-“Gather the volunteers, create an event on social media, and invite people.
-Buy some garbage bags and, together, clean up your neighborhood park, a forest, a
+“Gather volunteers, create an event on social media, and invite people from your community to take part.
+Bring garbage bags and, together, clean a neighborhood park, a forest, a nearby river, or even a local beach.
+Small collective actions can create visible, lasting improvements and strengthen care for shared spaces.”

 Bura Ki Dong, Cambodia